+This course is designed to give the student experience in FCAW.
 One lecture and six lab hours per week.

-- 1134 Gas Tungsten Arc Welding (GTAW).
-(4) Pre/Co-requisite: WLT 1124, WLT 1144 or Consent of Instructor This course is designed to give the student experience in various welding applications with the GTAW welder.
-One lecture and six lab hours per week. - 1144 Flux Cored Arc Welding (FCAW).
-(4) This course is designed to give the student experience in FCAW.
-One lecture and six lab hours per week. - 1155Pipe Welding.
-(5) Pre/Co-requisite:WLT 1134 or Consent of InstructorThis course is designed to give the student experience in pipe welding procedures.One lecture and eight lab hours per week. - 1162 Gas Metal Arc Aluminum Welding.
+Pipe Welding.
+(5) Pre/Co-requisite: WLT 1134 or Consent of Instructor

+This course is designed to give the student experience in pipe welding procedures.
+One lecture and eight lab hours per week.

+1162 Gas Metal Arc Aluminum Welding.
 (2)